 The Organization conducts its overseas programs under a Contract for Services with International Justice Mission dated January 1, 2009.
-During the year, contract payments were expensed totalling \$5,283,227 (2018 - \$4,208,415).
-Prepaid Expenses includes \$0 (2018 - \$484,857 used in 2019) in contract payments to be used in 2020.
-As at April 9, 2020, no agreements under the Contract for Services with International Justice Mission for the period January 1, 2020 to December 31, 2020 have been signed.
+During the year, contract payments were expensed totalling \$3,342,063 (2019 - \$5,283,227).
+The Organization has agreed to pay \$1,750,000 (in US dollars) for work to be completed by International Justice Mission in the period January 1, 2021 to December 31, 2021.
 The Organization is exposed to exchange rate fluctuations and the associated risk when making payments under the Contract for Services.